-We ran through Wilson Yard to the north end of it and kept going.:
+We ran through the yard to its north end and kept going.

 We continued east into Cedar Rapids.

-A few more blocks and we have reached our boarding site.
+A few more blocks until we reached our boarding site.

 The train has reached the boarding site in Cedar Rapids this morning.The Trip to Waterloo.

-I collected all the boarding passengers Dome Class tickets then turned them in to Al Weber.
-We left right at 8:00 AM for Waterloo.
+I collected all the passengers' dome class tickets and turned them in to Al Weber.
+We departed right at 8:00 AM bound for Waterloo.

 Ducks in the Cedar Rapids.

-We went by the Cedar Rapids BBQ Event for this weekend.
+We went by the Cedar Rapids barbecue event which was occurring this weekend.

 Passing through downtown Cedar Rapids.

-The train heads for the UP North Yard.
+The train headed for Union Pacific's North Yard.